cyschneck/centerline-width/README.md

 Can be fixed by expanding the data until the polygon is large enough to contain at least two different vertex points

 ## Developer Notes: Tech Debt and Bugs
+* README overview of all three types of centerlines (voronoi generated, evenly spaced, gaussian smoothed)
 * Combine backend functionality for plotCenterline and plotCenterlineWidth into a shared component
-* plotCenterlineWidth: add percentage difference in length for evenly spaced and gaussian smoothed lines compared to voronoi (in legend or title)
+* Combine backend for riverWidthFromCenterline() and plotCenterline()
 * Verify error handling for public functions
-* Bug: (plotCenterlineWidth) cutoff = 800 debug lines on the outside of the polygon
+* Check that smoothing filter option does not produce a line that goes outside of the polygon
-* README overview of all three types of centerlines (voronoi generated, evenly spaced, gaussian smoothed)

 ## Citations
 Based on similar work written in R: